fmancinelli/fmancinelli.github.com/_posts/2012-01-03-The_biggest_threat_of_post_industrial_economy.markdown

 The problem is that since you have a *universal Turing machine* or, equivalently, a *Turing complete* device, you can use it to compute whatever function you want.
 In other words you can use it for running any program/application you want.

-It turns out that that the devices we use in our everyday life are *universal Turing machines:* from the smartphone in our pocket, to the set top box connected to our TV, from the ADSL modem, to the ebook reader.
+It turns out that that the devices we use in our everyday life are *universal Turing machines:* from the smartphone in our pocket, to the set top box connected to our TV, from the ADSL modem, to the e-book reader.

 However, post-industrial economy actors don't want their devices to be used as *universal Turing machines* because they want to control the information that can be manipulated on those devices.